Thursday 17 October 1940

-Faroe Islands 65 ton fishing trawler Cheerful hits a mine and explodes off the Faroe Islands.
+The Faroe Islands 65-ton fishing trawler Cheerful hits a mine and explodes off the Faroe Islands.

 British 15 ton fishing boat Albatross hits a mine and blows up off Grimsby, Lincolnshire.
-All five on board perish, including skipper J.A.
+All five onboard perish, including skipper J.A.
 Ward.
-The crew are listed on Tower Hill Memorial in London.
+The crew is listed on Tower Hill Memorial in London.

 Sailing ship Janna A (unknown flag) hits a mine and sinks in the Oosterschelde, Zeeland.
 It lies just offshore and becomes a fairly popular diving wreck, with lots of lobsters.

 British 936 ton freighter Ethylene hits a mine just northeast of East Oaze Light Buoy but makes it back to port.